yanwu2014/swne/README.md

 3. A [walkthrough](https://yanwu2014.github.io/swne/Examples/hemato_swne.html) demonstrating SWNE on a hematopoiesis dataset and comparing SWNE against other embeddings including t-SNE and UMAP (essentially recreating Figure 2 from the paper).
 4. A [walkthrough](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_alignment_swne.html) using SWNE to visualize four pancreas datasets that have undergone batch alignment with Seurat's [manifold alignment](https://www.nature.com/articles/nbt.4096).
 The script used to generate the object can be found [here](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_workflow.R) and the raw datasets can be found [here](http://bit.ly/IAexpmat).
 5. A [walkthrough](https://yanwu2014.github.io/swne/Examples/cortical_neuron_projection.html) using SWNE to project new data onto an existing SWNE embedding.
 In this case, we're projecting a neuronal dataset generated using the C1 system onto a neuronal dataset generated using snDropSeq.
+6. A [walkthrough](https://yanwu2014.github.io/swne/Examples/Han_hemato_swne.html) benchmarking SWNE against UMAP and SWNE using the mouse hematopoiesis data from the [Mouse Cell Atlas](http://bis.zju.edu.cn/MCA/).
+The walkthrough was based of an analysis done by the UMAP authors in Figure 2 of [Becht, McInnes et al](https://www.nature.com/articles/nbt.4314).

 ## Recreating Figures